Superwoman: Laurel Kent

-The Multiversity Guidebook, released as part of The Multiversity showed new versions of the characters from Earth-11, more closely resembling New Earth after the Flashpoint event, with equivalent costumes to their New Earth counterparts, indicating their world had also been affected by the Flashpoint storyline, though the exact nature of those changes is unrevealed.
-The Aquawoman of Earth-11 would become a member of Justice League Incarnate, a team which formed as a result of the Multiversity event.
-She would go on to help Superwoman of Earth-11 as well as a number of other Superman counterparts to escape from a being called Prophecy, who was attempting to drain their powers in order to fight an unknown future threat.
-Together with Aquawoman, Superman, The New Super-Man of China, and the Justice League Incarnate, Prophecy was defeated, and Superwoman and the other Superman counterparts would return to their worlds and times.
+The Multiversity Guidebook, released as part of The Multiversity, showed new versions of the characters from Earth-11, more closely resembling New Earth after the Flashpoint event, with equivalent costumes to their New Earth counterparts, indicating their world had also been affected by the Flashpoint storyline, though the exact nature of those changes is unrevealed.

 Kristin Wells

 Superwoman (Kristin Wells).
 Art by Gil Kane, 1983.

-Another version of Superwoman, this one a heroic character, came about in the form of Kristin Wells, who was created by Superman comic writer Elliot S!
-Maggin.
-Wells first appeared in Maggin's Superman novel Miracle Monday, but he later introduced her in the pages of DC Comics Presents as Superwoman.
-The character Wells is a 29th-century descendant of Jimmy Olsen.
-Wells time travels to the 20th century, where the technology she had brought from the future gives her superpowers.
-It is this iteration of the character which appears briefly in Superman: Whatever Happened to the Man of Tomorrow? which creates a continuity problem in that she had already revealed Jimmy Olsen's final fate: to become a great editor like Perry White.
+Another version of Superwoman, this one a heroic character, came about in the form of Kristin Wells, who was created by Elliot S. Maggin.
+Wells first appeared in Maggin's Superman novel Miracle Monday, but he later introduced her in DC Comics Presents Annual #2 (1983) as Superwoman.
+Wells is a 29th-century descendant of Jimmy Olsen and a superhero history teacher, who time travels back to the 20th century and brings superpower-granting future technology to allow her to keep up with, study and follow reports of a “Superwoman” during this era.